 How many GB do you need for your trip to Sudan?

-The amount of data you need depends on how much you use your phone.
-For a short business trip or transit, with checking email, WhatsApp, and maps, 1-3 GB might be enough.
-If you're going to share photos, use navigation frequently, or work remotely, aim for 5 GB or more for a one or two-week stay.
+The amount of data depends on how much you use your mobile.
+For a short business trip or transit, for checking emails, WhatsApp, and maps, 1-3 GB may be enough.
+If you plan to share photos, use navigation frequently, or work remotely, aim for 5 GB or more for a stay of one or two weeks.

-Tip: activate data usage alerts in your phone settings.
-This way, you always know how much you have left and avoid running out of connection in the middle of the desert.
+Tip: Activate data usage alerts in your phone settings.
+This way you'll know at all times how much data you have left and avoid running out of connection in the middle of the desert, precisely when you need it most for navigation.

 How to activate your eSIM for Sudan step by step

-The process is quick, and you can get almost everything done before you fly.
-Installing the profile doesn't consume data; you only need Wi-Fi to scan the QR code.
-You activate the data when you arrive at your destination, when you want to start using it.
+The process is quick, and you'll do almost everything before you fly.
+Installing the profile doesn't consume data; you only need Wi-Fi to scan the QR.
+Data activation is done at your destination, when you want to start using it.

 - Purchase your Sudan eSIM and receive the QR code by email.